Welcome to the 2017 Acadia Trad Festival!

 For everyone: Orientation session at 8:30AM in Gates Auditorium (see campus map).
 Please don’t miss this session, this is where you will get the info you need for the week.

-Late arrivals: Ask for Chuck, Jenny, or Yve to get registered.
+Late arrivals: Ask for Chuck or Jenny to get registered.

 Registration check-in will include: 1.
 You can make any final payments needed to complete your registration.
 2. You will receive your student badge and info packet.
 3. Housing and classroom location assignments (if staying on campus)